li0near/Course_Projects/Information Visualization/Business Cycle/README.md

 ## Demo

 A demo of the application website is provided [here](http://www-scf.usc.edu/~yuchengg/business_cycle/).
-You can also download the build artifacts from [this folder](https://github.com/li0near/Course_Projects/tree/master/Information%20Visualization/Business%20Cycle/deliverables/build) and run the *index.html*.
+You can also download the build artifacts from [this folder](https://github.com/li0near/Course_Projects/tree/master/Information%20Visualization/Business%20Cycle/deliverables/build) and deploy the web application yourself.

+**Note:** If you are opening *index.html* directly from PC, the use of [Browsersync](https://browsersync.io) is strongly recommended.
+Should you insist on opening the application with a browser, make sure you use Firefox or Microsoft Edge or start Chrome with the following command to lift the data file access security restrictions:
+`chrome.exe --allow-file-access-from-files`

-## Video
+## Videoand

 The demo video can be accessed via [this link.](https://youtu.be/nMmFjM_RaqQ)